This post may contain affiliate links.

 Ingredients

-• 1 large sweet potato cubed
+• 1 large sweet potato, cubed

-• 12 oz brussels sprouts halved
+• 12 oz brussels sprouts, halved

-• olive oil or coconut aminos for roasting
+• coconut aminos, or oil, for roasting

-• 1 cup gluten free orzo cooked and cooled
+• 1 cup gluten free orzo, cooked and cooled

 • 4 cups baby arugula